AstitvaG/MapCpp/README.md

 # MapCpp
 A In-Memory Key-Value Storage Software in C++ built from scratch (without use of any STL).

-**Project Problem Statement** ​ ​​ : ​Build a In-Memory Key-Value Storage Software in C++
+**Project Problem Statement** : Build a In-Memory Key-Value Storage Software in C++

-Data Structure decided in the implementation spec​: ​ **TRIES**
+Data Structure decided in the implementation spec: **TRIES**

-New data structure used​ ​for the project​:​ **RED BLACK TREE
+New data structure used for the project: **RED BLACK TREE

 Reason for change of data structure:**